 and what comes to mind.

-Regardless of your role and position, writing effectively makes it easier to have your message heard by peers, prospects, and partners.
-Want to write better web content, blog posts, business emails?
-Try these five tricks, and polish your writing in an instant.
+Improving your business writing leads to enhancing communication with peers, prospects, and partners.
+Want to write better web pages, blog posts, business emails?
+Try these five tricks, and polish your content in an instant.

 1. Dust off a thesaurus

-Bonus: you can easily find free online thesauri for most languages.
-For Enghlish, Thesaurus.com and Collins English Thesaurus are great options.
-For visual people, Thinkmap is the way to go (but free search is limited).
+Don't have a thesaurus on your shelf?
+No problem: you can easily find free online thesauri for most languages.
+For English, Thesaurus.com and Collins English Thesaurus are great options.
+Looking for a different approach?
+Try the Visual Thesaurus by Thinkmap.

 2. Cut 10% off